ToxicFrog/doom-mods/README.md

 ### Aren't damage/resistance bonuses the most boring kind of upgrades?

-Yes, but they're also easy to implement, and for my first Doom mod I wanted to stick to something simple.
+Yes, but they're also easy to implement, and for my first Doom mod I wanted to begin with something simple.
 Time and energy permitting, I do want to add more interesting upgrades to it.

 ## Known Issues